nazo6/rktk/README.md

-# rktk

-Rust keybord toolkit.

-Currently, the firmware is for the Keyball61, but by separating the core functionality from the driver, the core functionality is architecture- and hardware-independent and can be easily extended.

-Our current goal is to port it to the NRF52840 chip and connect it via bluetooth.
+<h1 align="center">rktk</h1>
+<p align="center">Rust Keyboard Toolkit</p>

+rktk is a keyboard firmware framework written in Rust.

+Initially, it was a firmware for the [keyball](https://github.com/Yowkees/keyball), but a driver system was introduced to make it easy to extend to various keyboards.

+Currently, it supports nRF52840 and RP2040, and although there are bugs and performance issues (especially related to split keyboards), it can be used as a decent keyboard.

+This firmware consists of two parts: the core functionality implemented in the `rktk` crate and the driver that actually interacts with the hardware.
+This makes it easy to extend.

 ## Features

 - ✅ : Working
 - 🟡 : WIP, partly implemented.
-- 🔴 : WIP, not working yet.
+- 🔴 : Planned.
-- ❌ : Only planned.
-Not implemented yet.
-- Empty: Not planned/Not needed.
+- \- : Not planned/Not needed.

 ### Core features